ABC Carlton Boscombe

 In early-April 1971, it was re-furbished in the stalls area, to become a ‘luxury lounge’, with new seating installed in this area, and the circle becoming un-used.
 It re-opened on 29th April 1971, as the ABC with Frankie Howard in "Up Pompeii".
 The ABC closed on 10th July 1974 with Joseph Bottoms in "The Dove".

-The building was converted into a bingo club and this use continued until it was closed in 1988.
+The building was converted into a Ladbrokes Lucky 7 Bingo Club and this use continued until it was closed in 1988.
 The building then lay empty and derelict for ten years.

-The entrance and foyer of the building were converted into a pub for the J.D.
+The entrance and foyer of the building were converted into a pub named the Mello Mello Bar.
+An adjacent store next to the entrance became a pub for the J.D.
 Wetherspoon chain.
-It opened on 19th May 1998 and is known as The Sir Percy Florence Shelly.
+It opened on 19th May 1998 and was known as The Sir Percy Florence Shelly.
+By 2017 it had closed.
+The Mello Mello Bar remains open.
 Sadly the abandoned auditorium lay derelict for several more years and was demolished in around 2002.
+The stage fly-tower remains.